ROVI-org/collecting-battery-datasets/nrel-synthetic/README.md

 There are two datasets within the collection: one where the stressors are the same each day, and a second where they are varied.

-- dt: Elapsed time per cycle
+- dt: Elapsed time per cycle (units: days)
-- t: Total elapsed time at start of cycle
+- t: Total elapsed time at start of cycle (unit: days)
 - dEFC: Number of Equivalent Full Cycles per cycle
 - EFC: Total number of Equivalent Full Cycles at start of cycle
 - soc: Maximum state of charge during charging